 In 2011 I published a non-academic or trade book called The Best Things in Life, about the many things – pleasure, knowledge, achievement, virtue, personal love – that can make your life desirable.
-This past fall I published British Ethical Theorists From Sidgwick to Ewing, about a group of moral philosophers who approached the subject in broadly similar ways and were active between around 1874 and 1959, though with the high water of their influence in the first forty years of the twentieth century.
-My own approach to the subject is modeled very much on theirs, so the book is as much philosophical as it is historical.
+In 2014 I published British Ethical Theorists From Sidgwick to Ewing, about a group of moral philosophers who approached the subject in broadly similar ways and were active between around 1874 and 1959, though with the high water of their influence in the first forty years of the twentieth century.
+My own approach to the subject is modeled on theirs, so the book is as much philosophical as it is historical.

-I’m married to Terry Teskey and we have a son Alex, who’s seventeen.
+I’m married to Terry Teskey and we have a son Alex, who’s twenty.

 This is my official website.